 We’ve now added “variations” to our list of things that might fall under “review manipulation,” but there will be new baffling notifications.
 So, my wish is this, can Amazon share more about each seller’s case?

 I understand we won’t get the actual account annotations from Amazon – and most people couldn’t interpret them if they did – but would it be so bad to tell a seller that it is specifically “review aggregation?”
 Or even to tell them there’s no hope?
 I’ve seen the “do not reinstate” annotations in client accounts.
 Why not just tell them so they don’t waste time and money trying to chase a pipedream?
 Amazon already does that for fraud and verified counterfeit.

 As an added benefit, sellers would be less likely to push the “easy button” of going to a service provider that is bribing internal contacts.
-While it is wrong, good sellers sometimes do it because they are so frustrated with Amazon.
+While it is wrong, good sellers sometimes do it because they are so frustrated with Amazon Marketplace.
 They’ve been trying for weeks with appeal after appeal not being read or the rejections are the same vague form letter that doesn’t tell them what they are missing…if they are actually missing anything at all.

 Getting reinstated by Seller Performance is highly subjective.
 The same appeal can be rejected by one agent and accepted by the next, so it is hard to know what to do when we get the template rejection.
 Add to that the fact that Amazon sometimes takes weeks to even respond…I understand the sellers’ motivations.
 This is something Amazon can control and fix.